khornlund/aptos2019-blindness-detection/README.rst

 problems saving/loading models, and problems installing ``Apex`` in the Kaggle kernels.

 I was impressed people were able to use ``b5`` in the kernel with large batch size by using FastAI's half precision functionality.

-In future I'll investigate this more.
+A lot of the winning submissions either used more powerful models, or much larger image sizes.
+I think I'll have to figure out how to get half-precision working in a kernel for future competitions.

 Loss
 ~~~~